 Want to know more? — Subscribe

-The global healthcare services market has reached almost $7.5 trillion in 2022 and will continue to grow further, surpassing $9 trillion in 2026.
+The global healthcare services market reached $7.9 trillion in 2023 and will continue to grow further, surpassing $9.8 trillion in 2027.
 Besides that, the healthcare IT market demonstrates significant growth as well.
-Following Precedence Research, it hit $320billion in 2022 and is projected to reach $857.6 billion by 2030.
+Following Precedence Research, it hit $235.6 billion in 2023 and is projected to reach over $1 trillion by 2032.

-According to the recent Deloitte report, there’s a growing demand for accessible and secure care, remote monitoring, and interoperability between healthcare institutions.
+According to the recent Deloitte report, there's a growing demand for wearable devices, telehealth, and partially automated patient interactions with clinical protocols and AI.
 Thus, healthcare professionals seek new medical technologies to satisfy that demand and provide the desired impact on patient care.

 Read also: Cost of Telemedicine Software Implementation

-As for the latest trends in the healthcare technology industry that already address the customer needs on the market, experts appraise the Internet of Medical Things (IoMT), cybersecurity measures, remote patient monitoring (RPM), FinTech integration, cloud migration, and Big Data analytics.
+As for the emerging technology trends in healthcare that already address the customer needs on the market, experts appraise the Internet of Medical Things (IoMT), cybersecurity measures, remote patient monitoring (RPM), FinTech integration, cloud migration, and Big Data analytics.
 These technologies have passed the pandemic test and proved their effectiveness in shaping the global digital health landscape.

 Besides, robotic process automation (RPA) and cognitive automation (CA) are the most promising emerging technologies in healthcare.
 Combining ML and AI with other technologies introduces next-level automation and augmentation of improved compliance, control, and capacity processes.